 When you have a better understanding of your customer’s preferences, you can form a thorough customer profile within your Customer Data Platform (CDP).
 With this data, you can start to automate actions based on customer likes or dislikes and drive serious conversion rates.

 Be in the right place at the right time

 Personalization is important, but so is the speed at which you can do it.
 Have you heard of micro-moments?
 These are the short moments you get each day to interact with a consumer who is being constantly bombarded with offers, content, emails, tweets, texts, and so on.
 You only get a small amount of time to reach them, and so you have to have the right data to hand at exactly the right time.
-This is why automation and triggered campaigns are so important to B2C success today.
+This is why automation and triggered campaigns are so important to marketing success today.

 You have to take advantage of these micro-moments by interacting with your customers on the right channel, at the right time, with the right message that will resonate with them personally.
-You can’t wait for a report to come back from your data analyst telling you what you need to know; you need to interact now or lose the sale.
+It’s not a good idea to wait for a report to come back from your data analyst telling you what you need to know; you need to interact now or lose the sale.
 That’s why you not only need access to your customer data — you also need to have it in real-time.

 Better understand the customer journey

 Predicting how a customer will react to your marketing messages is almost impossible to do, but you’ll have a better idea if you understand the entire customer journey.
 Using past data on your customers — from the micro-moments we mentioned above, for example — can help you predict what kind of content might resonate with specific customers as they get to know your brand.
 For example, you may learn that Instagram is your most effective channel for acquiring new customers, while email is most effective in driving the vital second purchase.